-Sadly I’ve not had time to finish this build.
-We decided to move house so the project has been handed over to the new owners.
+Sadly I’ve not had time to finish this garden office We decided to move house so the project has been handed over to the new owners.
 On a plus side, we have moved to a new property and I’ve started work on a whole new project.
 You can see progress on my new post here.

 Update June 2022 – This fully insulated building is now complete.
-It has electricity, 35mm insulation and is used as an office / gym.
-We love it.
+It has

 I purchased the log cabin pack from Garden Buildings Direct.
-They have a great selection of garden offices / log cabins which can be modified for the perfect outdoor work space.
+They have a great selection of garden offices and log cabins which can be modified for the perfect outdoor work space.
 I’m currently working on the interior of mine to make it warm and functional.